kineticsquid/pass-docker/README.md

   - DSPACE_HOST: the host name DSpace will use when generating HTTP responses, defaults to `localhost` (`docker-machine` users _must_ set this to the IP address of their docker-machine)
   - DSPACE_PORT: the port that DSpace and its applications are exposed on, defaults to port `8181`

+### Deposit-related variables

+- DSPACE_BASEURI: The baseURI (protocol, host, port) of the DSpace instance to deposit into (default: `http://pass.local:8181`)
+- DSPACE_USERNAME: DSpace username
+- DSPACE_PASSWORD: DSpace password
+- DSPACE_COLLECTION_HANDLE:  Handle of the collection to deposit into (default: `123456789/2`)

 ### Postgres-related variables